 Why creating showcase pages should be a part of your LinkedIn strategy?
 Here are four ways you would reap the benefits out of showcase pages.

 Attach a unique voice to your brand – A showcase page gives you the freedom to demonstrate style and aesthetics that complement your brand’s vision or story.
 Besides, with a large custom banner and a description, you get an in-depth focus on your products and services.

 Get better engagement rates – A showcase is highly engaging.
 That’s because your audiences get the content of their interest.
 On top of that, you can hook your followers by freeing your company page of irrelevant content.

 Drive traffic to your company page – Showcase pages are suggested on LinkedIn search results.
 As a result, they effectively direct traffic to the company page and increase brand awareness.
-Besides, you could link audiences to your website or your other showcase pages as well.
+Besides, you could also link audiences to your website or showcase pages.